 Developers are encouraged to take account of technical housing standards - nationally described space standard 2015 and optional M4(2) and M4(3) building regulations to ensure the provision of adaptable and accessible homes, including for wheelchair users.

-Design and other requirements for residential development are contained in other policies of this Neighbourhood Plan and the Design Code document for Mavesyn Ridware Parish.
+Design and other requirements for residential development are contained in other policies of this Neighbourhood Plan and both the Design Code document for Mavesyn Ridware Parish and the Lichfield District Design Code.